usumfabricae/data-analytics-poc/STEP5-CICD.md

 cd gluedemocicd
 ```

-Now we can copy scripts add demo scripts into this repository:
+Now we can copy demo scripts into this repository:
 ```bash
 cp ../data-analytics-poc/ci-cd/codecommit/* .
 git add gluedatalake.yaml